Business Marketing Tools – To get Your Small Business Noticed

-Getting people to notice you is possibly the single biggest challenge faced by small businesses and it’s fundamental since nobody is going to buy anything from you, be it goods or services, unless they know you exist and believe you can provide a solution to whatever problem it is they face.
+Small Business marketing tools can help get people to notice you, which is possibly the single biggest challenge faced by small businesses.
+It’s fundamental, since nobody is going to buy anything from you, be it goods or services, unless they know you exist.
+Also, believe you can provide a solution to whatever problem it is they face.

 The good news is that there are a lot of great tools out there to help you get the word on the (digital) street, some are free and those that aren’t generally have pricing plans which are within the reach of smaller businesses.

-We have previously recommended Pipedrive as a CRM system for sales teams and it can be a good option for marketing teams too, but HubSpot arguably has more going for it from a marketing perspective, with integrated tools to help with core marketing activities from emails to blogging to SEO.
+We have previously recommended Pipedrive as a CRM system for sales teams and it can be a good option for marketing teams too.
+However, HubSpot arguably has more going for it from a marketing perspective.
+It has integrated tools to help with core marketing activities from emails to blogging to SEO.

-Even in 2018, do not underestimate the power of “old-school” email marketing.
-There are plenty of tools out there that you could use, but there are also plenty of reasons why MailChimp is the tool of choice for small businesses, one of which being that it has a very SME-friendly pricing model.
+Do not underestimate the power of “old-school” email marketing.
+There are plenty of tools out there that you could use, but there are also plenty of reasons why MailChimp is the tool of choice for small businesses.
+One of main ones being that it has a very SME-friendly pricing model.

 Hootsuite used to be the undisputed main player on the social-media management scene.
 Then Buffer came along.
-In the early days of the Hootsuite versus Buffer match-up, there were clear differences in the functionality of the two apps, as well as the pricing, so there might have been objective reasons for preferring one over the other.
+In the early days of the Hootsuite versus Buffer match-up, there were clear differences in the functionality of the two apps.

-Both apps, however, have worked to cut down the other’s advantage with the result that, at this point in time, they’re very similar in both functionality and pricing so your choice is likely to come down to which interface you prefer.
+Both apps, however, have worked to cut down the other’s advantage.
+The result is that, at this point in time, they’re very similar in both functionality and pricing so your choice is likely to come down to which interface you prefer.
 Buffer’s is a bit more intuitive and user-friendly.